xplosionmind/old.tommi.space/_notes/public/Notes on Ten Arguments For Deleting Your Social Media Accounts.md

   - /ten-arguments-notes
   - /notes-ten-arguments
   - /Notes-on-Ten-Arguments-For-Deleting-Your-Social-Media-Accounts
-description: 'Notes from the great book by [Jaron Lanier](http://jaronlanier.com), [*Ten Arguments for Deleting Your Social Media Accounts*](http://www.jaronlanier.com/tenarguments.html), which I discovered almost at the end of my journey in creating [quitsocialmedia.club](https://quitsocialmedia.club).
-It explains in a better and more detailed way what I’ve been thinking about for months now.'
 toc: 0
 ---
+Notes from the great book by [Jaron Lanier](http://jaronlanier.com), [*Ten Arguments for Deleting Your Social Media Accounts*](http://www.jaronlanier.com/tenarguments.html), which I discovered almost at the end of my journey in creating [quitsocialmedia.club](https://quitsocialmedia.club).
+It explains in a better and more detailed way what I’ve been thinking about for months now.

-- We become addicted to a fiction, none of that simuli is actually real. \- `p.
+- We become addicted to a fiction, none of that stimuli is actually real. \- `p.
 15`
 > negative emotions are being amplified more than positive ones - `p.
 18`

-> We need to foster joy, intellectual challenge, individuality, curiosity, and other qualities that don’t fit into a tidy chart. - `p.19`
+> We need to foster joy, intellectual challenge, individuality, curiosity, and other qualities that don’t fit into a tidy chart. \- `p.19`

-> Social media is biased, not to the Left or to the Right, but **downward** - `p.
+> Social media is biased, not to the Left or to the Right, but **downward** \- `p.
 20`

 - “Digital networks actually deliver value to us”, but at what cost?
 Once we get use to such ease in doing things, we hardly abandon it. - `p.
 19`